whisperengine-ai/psa-ai-frameworks/HOW_AI_CREATES_FRAMEWORKS.md

 - No data was analyzed to derive those parameters (α, β, γ, η, δ)
 - No experiments tested if the equation predicts real behavior
 - No peer review checked if this approach makes sense
-- No comparison to existing psychological research
+- No comparison to existing research in the relevant field

 **Analogy**: You sketched a flying machine.
 AI drew it beautifully with blueprints and technical labels. **The machine still doesn't fly.**